daugaard/linear-regression/README.md

 # Ruby Linear Regression
 An implementation of a linear regression machine learning algorithm implemented in Ruby.

-This algorithm uses Ruby's Matrix implementation and the normal equation to train the data to the best fit.
+Features:

-The algorithm works with one or many independent variables to predict a dependent variable.
+- Supports simple problems with one independent variable to predict a dependent variable and multivariate problems with multiple independent variables to predict a dependent variable.
+- Supports training using the normal equation
+- Supports training using gradient descent
+- The library is implemented in pure ruby using Ruby's Matrix implementation.

 ## Installation
 ```